Marquez Callaway Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Callaway's 44.7 receiving yards per game in his three career matchups against the Panthers are 6.2 more than his over/under for Sunday's game.
+- Callaway is averaging 44.7 receiving yards per game in three career matchups against the Panthers, 1.2 more than his receiving yards prop bet over/under for Sunday's game (43.5).

 Recent Performances

-- In last week's game against the Dolphins, Callaway was targeted five times and racked up four catches for 46 yards.
+- In last week's outing against the Dolphins, Callaway was targeted five times, totaling 46 yards on four receptions.

-- During his last three games, Callaway has racked up 64.0 yards per game, hauling in 12 passes on 18 targets.
+- Callaway has totaled 192 receiving yards (64.0 per game), reeling in 12 balls on 18 targets over his last three games.

 Callaway's New Orleans Teammates